ar-asatryan/js-concepts/README.md

     - functions and examples

 4. Closure
     - Examples of closure of functions
     - practise functions for exploring closure

-5.
+5. this
+    - object oriented basic concepts in JavaScript